cap-js/docs/guides/security/overview.md

 regardless of whether it runs a [cloud](#cloud) environment or [local](#local) environment.
 Moreover, CAP applications are tightly integrated with [platform services](#btp-services), in particular with identity and persistence service.

-End-to-end security necessarily requires compliance with all security policies of all involved components.
+::: warning End-to-end security necessarily requires compliance with all security policies of all involved components.

-::: warning
-❗ **CAP application security requires consistent security configuration of the underlying platform and all consumed services**.
+CAP application security requires consistent security configuration of the underlying platform and all consumed services.
 Consult the relevant security documentation accordingly.
 :::

 ### CAP in Cloud Environment { #cloud }